evandrocoan/lark/docs/json_tutorial.md

     STRING : /".*?(?<!\\)"/
     %ignore /[ \t\n\f\r]+/

-Lark will accept this, if you really want to complicate your life :)
+Pushdown will accept this, if you really want to complicate your life :)

-(You can find the original definitions in [common.lark](/lark/grammars/common.lark).)
+(You can find the original definitions in [common.lark](/source/pushdown/grammars/common.lark).)

 Notice that terminals are written in UPPER-CASE, while rules are written in lower-case.
 I'll touch more on the differences between rules and terminals later.